santiagolaot/hyperedge-overlap/README.md

 # Code for "Hyperedge overlap drives explosive transitions in systems with higher-order interactions"

-This code files contains the core code to perform the numerical simulations in 'Hyperedge overlap drives explosive transitions in systems with higher-order interactions' *Nature Communications* (2024)
+This code files contains the core code to perform the numerical simulations in 'Hyperedge overlap drives explosive transitions in systems with higher-order interactions'

 # Abstract